rltillett/bch-709/Lecture_notes-week5_1.md

 - Grab post-its
 - Open our Gitter chatroom
-- Find and use the link to open these notes
+- Find and use the link to open these notes in a web browser
 - Log in to our linux server
    - Switch your wifi to my hotspot _("Potrezbie")_ if you have trouble